ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 unzip main.zip
 ```

-Yow now have a directory named `Android_DawnWebGPU-main` in your `webgpu-files` directory.
+You now have a directory named **Android_DawnWebGPU-main** in your **webgpu-files** directory.

-During the next sections you will copy some of the required files from the `Android_DawnWebGPU-main` directory to your Game Activity project to learn how to create WebGPU applications.
+During the following sections you will copy some of the required files from the **Android_DawnWebGPU-main** directory into your Game Activity project to learn how to create WebGPU applications.

 ## Upgrade the application to include Dawn